nirmanshandilya/nirmanshandilya/README.md

-🖥️  Backend Development      — APIs, databases, making things actually work 🐧  Linux                    — arch is old. i use Nix btw 🧩  Competitive Programming  — eating algorithmic problems for breakfast 🔧  Problem Solving          — if it's broken, I will fix it. eventually.
-🌐  System Design            — thinking about scale before I have any users 📖  Open Source              — reading other people's code with pending assignments
+🖥️  Backend Development      — APIs, databases, making things actually work 🐧  Linux                    — arch is old. i use Nix btw 🧩  Competitive Programming  — eating algorithmic problems for breakfast 🔧  Problem Solving          — if it's broken, I will fix it. (eventually) 🌐  System Design            — thinking about scale before I have any users 📖  Open Source              — reading other people's code with pending assignments
 ```